radiovisual/num-or-not/readme.md

  - Binary: `0b0`
  - Octal: `0o144` & `0O144`

-- In order to support numbers with commas or decimals (currencies, Dewey Decimal System, etc), some unique values can pass as valid numbers:
+- In order to support numbers with commas or decimals (currencies, Dewey Decimal System, etc), some unique values can pass as valid numbers (see [Issue #1](https://github.com/radiovisual/num-or-not/issues/1)):
  - `1,2,3.4.5`
  - `1,2,3,4.5`